 It’s almost that time of the year yet again — the holiday season is among us.
 And this year we’re especially excited to welcome the holiday lights and warmth that comes with it!
-2020 has been tough for many people and though it continues to be challenging, the holiday season is the perfect time for everyone to soak up some cheer.
+We all had a great deal of hope riding on 2021 and though it’s certainly no 2020, this last year has brought its own set of difficulties that continue to challenge many people.
+And that’s particularly why we’re so excited about the holiday season — it’s the perfect time for everyone to soak up some cheer.
 Whether you’ve made mailing business holiday cards a regular tradition or you’ve decided to start a new one this year, we’re here to help you make your business holiday card messages work for you.
 A simple gesture like a personal holiday card can help create a long-lasting connection required for customer retention.
 Especially true during a time when everyone is seeking connection with the companies that they choose to support.

 Your messaging, like the rest of the card, should reflect your overall branding.
-Think about cohesion when it comes to the whole package — which includes everything from the design on the front, to the message on the inside and even the font that you decide to use.
-Understand how you’d like to approach this year’s holiday messaging across platforms and then use that as a guideline to help lead the way in making these decisions.
+Think about how all the elements of your business holiday card come together including everything from the design on the front, to the message on the inside and even the font that you decide to use.
+Understand how you’d like to approach this year’s holiday messaging across platforms and then use that as a guideline for making these decisions.

-Regardless if your company has a casual or silly brand or more of a formal feel — all business holiday cards should have a few things in common.
+Regardless if your company has a casual, silly, or more of a formal brand — all business holiday cards should have a few things in common.
 Here are a few tips to keep in mind.

 Save your business time & money with real business holiday cards, addressed and mailed for you.

 Something to keep in mind — holiday cards aren’t full-sized letters.
 They tend to be smaller in size and so the length of the message should be altered appropriately.
 The more you write, the smaller the font will need to be.
 You don’t want your recipients squinting their eyes in order to read your message.